-World Photography Day is celebrated annually on 19th of August with great enthusiasm.
+World Photography Day is celebrated annually on the 19th of August with great enthusiasm.
 It is the celebration of the art, science, craft, and history of photography.

-Since 19th-century photography is a medium of expression, connecting people and raising awareness.
+Since 19th-century photography is a medium of expression, connecting people, and raising awareness.
 It inspires photographers around the world to share their unique capture and bringing more happiness through means of photography.
 A photograph has the ability to capture a place, an experience, an idea, a moment and it is said that a picture is worth a thousand words.

 On this day millions of people around the world share their photos uniting the world by means of photography.
 You can find millions of photos of landscapes, day to day life, a diverse range of cultures of different countries.